Data Center

 While some U.S. states only broker a landlord-tenant relationship, Ohio and its local communities act in full partnership with our corporate citizens to better help our companies succeed.
 These state and local tax incentives, grants, and low-interest financing offer businesses the opportunity to reduce risk while encouraging investment in communities like Wapakoneta.

-Learn more about the Ohio Office of Tax Incentives
+Learn more about the Ohio Tax Credit Authority

 Ohio Job Creation Tax Credit